idea-statica/ideastatica-plugin/README.md

 Link to its [Help File](Help/IdeaStatiCa.Plugin.chm?raw=true)

 # IdeaStatiCa.PluginsTools
-it includes a set of tools for creation IOM
+it includes a set of tools for creating IOM

 Link to its [nuget package](https://www.nuget.org/packages/IdeaStatiCa.PluginsTools)